Shashank1247/WorkoutTracker/README.md

 - **UI Improvements:** Refining the user interface based on user feedback to enhance usability.
 - **Social Features:** Implementing features that allow users to share their progress and compete with friends.

-### Coding and Best Practices

-Throughout the project, we adhered to coding best practices, including modularization, code reviews, and using version control (Git).
-Documentation was maintained to ensure code readability and ease of maintenance.

 ---

-This documentation provides an overview of the Workout Tracking Application, its design and purpose, server API specifications, and development experiences.
-The project showcases a comprehensive approach to building a functional and user-friendly fitness tracking app.